perapp/webcui/README.md

    Calculate the price of a breakfast order.
    """
    if n_spam < 1:
-      raise webcui.ParamValueError("Number of spam", "All our dishes has at least one spam.") spams = n_spam * ["spam"] dish = f"{', '.join(spams)} and {side}
+      raise ParamValueError("Number of spam", "All our dishes has at least one spam.") spams = n_spam * ["spam"] dish = f"{', '.join(spams)} and {side}
    price = n_spam * 1.5 + 2
    return f"The price of an order of {dish} is €{price}."

 if __name__ == '__main__':
-   webcui.run(cmd)
+   run(cmd)
 ```

 To run the Webcui app on your own computer run: